libreForms/libreForms-flask/docs/source/index.md

 systemctl enable --now libreforms
 ```

+### Common Issues

-if you experience a failure when you check `systemctl status libreforms`, then try chowning the program files and restarting the application.
+**Failure to start Systemd Unit**: if you experience a failure when you check `systemctl status libreforms`, then try chowning the program files and restarting the application.

 ```
 chown -R libreforms:libreforms /opt/libreForms
 systemctl restart libreforms
 ```

-### Common Issues

-`pymongo.errors.AutoReconnect: connection pool paused`: if you receive this error, try restarting the applicataion by running `systemctl stop libreforms; systemctl start libreforms`.
+**pymongo.errors.AutoReconnect: connection pool paused**: if you receive this error, try restarting the applicataion by running `systemctl stop libreforms; systemctl start libreforms`.

 ## Abstraction Layer